kenduraghav/react-tutorials/log.md

 ## Day 31:

 Today continued to learn Redux thunk.
 Watched videos on Udemy about Redux thunk.
 Rules of Action creators, Rules of reducers.

+## Day 32:

+Completed the Redux challenges in freeCodeCamp tutorials.
+Need to practice on React and Redux concepts.